DidierSpaier/EFI3M/README.md

 The main menu of EFI3M is presented below:

 ```
-*** EFI multiboot menu maker ***
+EFI multiboot menu maker (EFI3M)

 Available features:
+1 Display features and usage
-1 Build and install the multiboot menu on your computer
+2 Install the multiboot menu on your computer
-2 Make a rescue USB stick providing the boot menu
+3 Make a rescue USB stick providing the boot menu
-3 Customize the boot menu
+4 Customize the boot menu
-4 Information about EFI3M
+5 Display the boot menu

 Just press Enter to quit.

-Your choice:
+Type the number in front of the chosen feature:
 ```
 Here is the Customize sub-menu: